"They say that the pen is mightier than

 second husband’s warriors, Kriemhild,

-Siegfried’s widow, finally reclaims her late
+Siegfried’s widow, finally reclaims her

 husband’s sword and uses it to kill Hagen,

 Siegried’s murderer.
-Finally, Kriemhild is
+Finally, Kriemhild

 then murdered by Hildebrand.
 So every

-owner of Balmung in Das Nibelunglied is
+owner of Balmung in Das Nibelunglied

-killed, and two, Prince Nibelung and Hagen,
+killed, and 2, Prince Nibelung and Hagen,

 are killed by Balmung itself.
-Woe be it to the
+Woe be it

 unfortunate player who comes into possession